 We all know - or have been someone - who thinks the world is over when our hair gets a little greasy.
-You know those miracle hair oils that replenish our hair and scalps - what if a little oil (grease) is counted as a good thing and not a 'ugh, we've got to wash our hair again' moment.
+You know those miracle hair oils that replenish our hair and scalps - what if a little oil (grease) is counted as a good thing and not an 'ugh, you've got to wash your hair again' moment.

 If your hair is on the fine side, you're probably more aware of your hair getting greasy after 24 hours.
 Add to that trips to the gym, food and drink accidents and even getting caught in the rain - you're going to be finding excuses to washing your hair more often than your hairdresser recommends.